MrGithub2021/Calc.cs/README.md

 # Calc.cs
-This is a calcuator program!
+This is an awesome calcuator program!
 It is written in C#.